apivideo/api.video-nodejs-client/doc/api/LiveStreamsApi.md

         const client = new ApiVideoClient({ apiKey: "YOUR_API_TOKEN" });

-        const liveStreamId = 'li400mYKSgQ6xs7taUeSaEKr'; // The unique ID for the live stream that you want to update information for such as player details, or whether you want the recording on or off. const liveStreamUpdatePayload = ''; //
+        const liveStreamId = 'li400mYKSgQ6xs7taUeSaEKr'; // The unique ID for the live stream that you want to update information for such as player details, or whether you want the recording on or off. const liveStreamUpdatePayload = {
-                liveStreamUpdatePayload.setName(); // The name you want to use for your live stream. liveStreamUpdatePayload.setPublic(); // BETA FEATURE Please limit all public &#x3D; false (&quot;private&quot;) livestreams to 3,000 users.
+			name: "My Live Stream Video", // The name you want to use for your live stream.
+			_public: true, // BETA FEATURE Please limit all public = false (\"private\") livestreams to 3,000 users.
 Whether your video can be viewed by everyone, or requires authentication to see it.
 A setting of false will require a unique token for each view.
-                liveStreamUpdatePayload.setRecord(); // Use this to indicate whether you want the recording on or off.
-On is true, off is false. liveStreamUpdatePayload.setPlayerId(); // The unique ID for the player associated with a live stream that you want to update.
+			record: true, // Use this to indicate whether you want the recording on or off.
+On is true, off is false.
+			playerId: "pl45KFKdlddgk654dspkze", // The unique ID for the player associated with a live stream that you want to update.
+		};

         // LiveStream
         const result = await client.liveStreams.update(liveStreamId, liveStreamUpdatePayload);